-A protocol can be terminated once it is closed to recruitment (with no direct participant follow-up), and all data collection has concluded.
-Data analysis can continue after the protocol is terminated.
+A protocol can be terminated once it is closed to recruitment (with no direct participant follow-up), all data collection has concluded, and data analysis is finished, with no future plans to access the data or contact participants.
 Researchers can also receive existing follow-up clinical data from healthcare providers after the IRB protocol is terminated (just note this possibility in the report).
 There are different types of terminations and protocol suspensions.

 Investigators may choose to voluntarily suspend or terminate some or all activities of an approved IRB protocol.
 If an investigator chooses to suspend or terminate their protocol, they should report to TC IRB and specify the reasons for suspension or termination.
 Reasons may include: